|

 As the twentieth century dawned and cement based manufacture became more widespread, William Diack in 1904, in The Stone Trades Journal, commended cast stone as a substitute for natural stone in all areas.[7]

-Martin Earle’s stand at the Building Trades Exhibition at Olympia 1910 featured cast stone balustrading and urns, which were exported all over the world.
+Cement manufacturer Martin Earle & Co’s stand at the Building Trades Exhibition at Olympia 1910 featured some early examples of cast stone products, including balustrading, columns, pedestals and urns, which were being exported all over the world.

 The revival of neoclassical forms in the 20th century aided the use of reconstructed stone to emulate natural Portland stone facades.